 This uncertainty can cause paralysis—where companies don’t make any moves at all—because the process feels too complex.
 In fact, a survey by Progress, a global leader in application development, revealed:

 47% of organizations have not initiated a digital transformation yet

 59% expressed concern that it may be too late for them to begin implementing digital transformation measures

 Don’t let inaction harm your business.
-Instead, follow these seven steps to ensure your organization is on the path to a successful digital transformation.
+Instead, follow these seven steps to ensure your accounting firm is on the path to a successful digital transformation.

 A digital transformation strategy should provide a clear understanding of what your objectives are, and what steps are required to reach your goals.

 Because digital transformation looks different for every organization, it's important to note that each organization's objectives will vary as well.
-However, there are basic objectives every organization should consider:
+But there are some basic objectives every business should consider: